raystack/raccoon/docs/docs/reference/configurations.md

 ### `SERVER_CORS_ALLOWED_ORIGIN`

 The server decides which origin to allow.
-The configuration is expected to space separated.
+The configuration is expected to comma separated.
 Multiple values are supported.
 The value requires `SERVER_CORS_ENABLED` to be true to take effect.
 If you want to allow all host headers.
 You can pass `*` as the value.

 - Type `Optional`
 - Default Value ``

 ### `SERVER_CORS_ALLOWED_METHODS`

 The http methods allowed when it's a cross origin request.
-The http methods are expected to be space separated.
+The http methods are expected to be comma separated with no space in-between.

 - Type `Optional`
-- Default Value `GET HEAD POST OPTIONS`
+- Default Value `GET,HEAD,POST,OPTIONS`

 ### `SERVER_CORS_ALLOWED_HEADERS`

 The http request headers which are allowed when request is cross origin.
 The input expects to add any additional headers which is going to be sent by the client ex: `Authorization`.
 Headers which are essential for the functioning of Raccoon like Content-Type, Connection-Id & Group headers are added by default and need not be passed as configuration.
+The value is expected to be a comma separated list.

 - Type `Optional`
 - Default Value ``